-Itai Doron is the Course Leader for BA (Hons) Fashion Photography, and has previously taught on this course for a number of years.
+Itai Doron is the Course Leader for BA (Hons) Fashion Photography, and the Programme Director for Fashion Media courses.
 He is an established photographer with particular interests in fashion, portraiture, social documentary, body politics, identity and queer theory.
 Working as a lens-based artist since graduation from Goldsmiths College of Art, Itai has twice received the UAL research project award to develop a body of work on immigration, combining social documentary with notions of fashion.
-Itai has a proven track record of public dissemination of visual and written work through exhibitions, publications, and academic research.
-He has exhibited at the White Cube gallery in London, and participated in numerous group and solo exhibitions in the UK, Europe, Japan, Israel and the United States, and most recently as part of The World in London, a commission for The Photographers' Gallery coinciding with the London 2012 Olympic and Paralympic Games.
+Itai has a proven track record of public dissemination of visual and written work through exhibitions, publications, and academic research and was invited to deliver talks and lectures about his research at various international academic conferences.
+He has exhibited at the White Cube gallery in London, and participated in numerous group and solo exhibitions in the UK, Europe, Japan, Israel and the United States.
 He has authored a selection of photography books, including End Of Real in 2005, Yassin in 2009, Chokras’ Mahal (Boys' Palace) in 2011, and Fifteen Minutes With You in 2012.
-His chapter in the forthcoming Ways of Queering publication is titled Queering Foreign Bodies: Discourse and Identity in Visual Representations of Straight Migrant Men.

 Developing your skills